11 essential types of content writing for a successful business

 UX writing

-UX copywriting is another fast-growing field for tech brands and website content writers.
-It consists of the various text elements (buttons, labels, etc) which help users understand and follow through the steps to complete a process.
+UX is another fast-growing field for tech brands and website content writers.
+It consists of the various text elements (buttons, labels, etc) that help users understand and follow through the steps to complete a process.

 For example, the steps a user would take to open a bank account via the bank’s website, or to complete a purchase online.